io7m-com/digal/README.md

 As mentioned, dials use real values in the range `[0,1]`.
 A dial instance can be provided with a _value converter_ that allows for converting internal values to something else for use externally.
-The package comes with a number of built-in converters, but implementing a converter only involves implementing a simple two-method interface.
-For example, a converter that allows a dial to have discrete values in the range `[0, 12]` could be specified as follows:
+The package comes with a number of built-in converters, organized into _real_ and _discrete_ converters.
+A _real_ converter maps dial values in the range `[0, 1]` to a user-defined range of real numbers.
+A _discrete_ converter maps dial values in the range `[0, 1]` to a user-defined range of integers.

 ```
 dial0.setValueConverter(
-  new DialValueConverterType()
+  new DialValueConverterRealType()
   {
     @Override
     public double convertToDial(